 “They totally ignored me.”

 They entered the departure lobby.
-Abandoned baggage and trash made it look like something an artist created.
+Abandoned baggage and trash made it look like something a modern artist created.

 Joan pointed.
 “That steel door up ahead leads to the runway.
 We’ll be safe soon.”